simeon-ned/mcp/lectures/finals/topics.md

 - **Order Reduction in Linear Systems**: This involves simplifying complex linear systems to more manageable sizes while retaining their key characteristics, which is essential for control design and analysis.
 For a tutorial on this, watch [this video on Model Order Reduction](https://www.youtube.com/watch?v=FsLmBDfwQCY&list=PLMrJAkhIeNNQkv98vuPjO2X2qJO_UPeWR&index=3).

 - **System Identification**: The process of building mathematical models based on measured data to design and validate control systems.
-For a comprehensive guide, visit [this video](https://www.youtube.com/watch?v=6F2YVsT9dOs).
+For a comprehensive guide, visit [this video](https://www.youtube.com/watch?v=6F2YVsT9dOs) and [this lecture](https://underactuated.mit.edu/sysid.html).

 - **Koopman Linearization**: A method to analyze nonlinear dynamics by representing them through a linear operator, allowing for the application of linear system theory.
 For more on this topic, consider the [Koopman playlist](https://www.youtube.com/watch?v=K5CRbC4yqnk&list=PLMrJAkhIeNNSVXUvppZTYNHKQUD-oWys9).